usersina/sora-java/README.md

 # bankapp_javafx
- A full CRUD app with javafx & hibernate, uses Maven as a dependency lanager
+ A full CRUD app with javafx & hibernate, uses Maven as a dependency manager